GridGain-Demos/ignite-sales-data-loading-demo/README.md

 [INFO] BUILD SUCCESS
 ```
 List your Ignite runtime libs location to confirm your file is there, e.g. `ls -l ~/apache-ignite-2.8.1-bin/libs` and lood for `SalesDataLoaders-0.0.4.jar`
-Copy the two extra libraries/dependencies that we included in our project: org.apache.commons:commons-csv:1.5 and mysql:mysql-connector-java:5.1.48
+The two extra libraries/dependencies that we included in our project: org.apache.commons:commons-csv:1.5 and mysql:mysql-connector-java:5.1.48 should have been copied over as part of the Maven install phase.
+However, if not, manually copy these files to your Ignite runtime libs folder.

 ### 5. Run Server